Breaking Away from the Human Rush

-Time is running out!
+"Time is running out!"
 Something like that has been said, or read, at one time or another.
 I’m sure.
 But are there not 24 hours in a day?
-And at least a third of those hours are spent counting “Zs”.
-Thus there remains two-thirds of the day to get it done.
+And at least a third of those hours are spent counting “Zs.”
+Thus there remain two-thirds of the day to get it done.

-The rise and fall of the many overnight commercial carriers, and that seemingly overnight, has done little to slow down the rush of time.
+The rise and fall of the many overnight commercial carriers and that seemingly overnight has done little to slow down the rush of time.
 They cater to the demands of the “now” generation.

 A call for calmer times

-Tarry is mankind’s word when referring to the return of the Lord.
+Tarry is humankind’s word when referring to the return of the Lord.
 “If the Lord tarries…” we say, but only the Father knows the exact time when Jesus will return.
 Thus, emphasizing God’s patience: He is not willing that any should perish, but that all come to repentance.
 (See 2 Peter 3:9.)

 A call for patience

-Obviously, however, the most practical way to develop patience is to practice waiting upon God through His Word, day by day.
-It may mean that I don't doze at night in that easy chair in front of the television.
-But rather get to bed at a reasonable hour, so that I can rise reasonably, perhaps even before the break of day.
+However, the most practical way to develop patience is to practice waiting upon God through His Word, day by day.
+It may mean that we don't doze at night in that recliner in front of the television.
+But instead get to bed at a reasonable hour, so that we can rise reasonably, perhaps even before the break of day.